Hiko318/argus/README.md

 ## 🎯 Project Purpose

+Foresight is part of the **F.O.R.E.S.I.G.H.T** (Field Operations for Rescue, Emergency Search, Intelligence Gathering, and Human Tracking) master plan - a comprehensive AI-powered search and rescue ecosystem designed to save lives through advanced technology.

+### Core Capabilities
 - **Real-Time Human Detection**: YOLO-based AI models optimized for aerial and ground-based search scenarios
 - **Geolocation Integration**: Precise GPS coordinate mapping with terrain intersection analysis
 - **Evidence Management**: Automated capture, annotation, and export of detection evidence
 - **Multi-Platform Support**: Desktop application, web interface, and mobile compatibility
 - **Field-Ready Deployment**: Designed for use in remote locations with offline capabilities

+### Mission Statement
+To provide search and rescue teams with cutting-edge AI technology that enhances their ability to locate missing persons quickly and efficiently, ultimately saving lives in critical situations.

 ## 🛠️ Hardware Targets